-“The Beauty Queen of Jerusalem” follows four generations of Spanish Sephardi Jews, as their stories unfold against the backdrop of turbulent times in Jerusalem’s history.
+“The Beauty Queen of Jerusalem” returned to Netflix for its second season on July 14.
+The show follows four generations of Spanish Sephardic Jews, as their stories unfold against the backdrop of turbulent times in Jerusalem’s history.

 The Netflix series takes viewers through the years of 1917 to 1949 — which comprised the end of the Ottoman Empire, the British Mandate and Israel’s War of Independence.

 Here’s a guide to all the context and history behind the show.

 Who are Sephardic Jews?